Sônia Braga: Early career and television debut (1960s)

-In 1968, Braga was in the film O Bandido da Luz Vermelha.
-In 1969, she was invited to perform in A Menina do Veleiro Azul, a soap opera produced by TV Excelsior, but the network closed before the soap opera aired.
+Breakthrough and national stardom (1970s)

 In 1970, Braga was invited to join the cast of Irmãos Coragem, a soap opera written by Janete Clair, which aired on Rede Globo.
 Also in the early 1970s, she appeared in supporting roles in the films A Moreninha and Cléo e Daniel.
 Despite the success on stage and acting in soap operas, it was in the children's television series Vila Sésamo, broadcast in 1972, that Braga became a household name.

 In 1975, Braga starred in the telenovela Gabriela, an adaptation of Jorge Amado's novel Gabriela, Clove and Cinnamon.
 Directed by Walter Avancini, the soap opera was a great national and international success, establishing her as a sex symbol.
 Braga returned to embody another Jorge Amado character, starring in the 1976 film Dona Flor and Her Two Husbands directed by Bruno Barreto, alongside José Wilker and Mauro Mendonça.
 The romantic comedy was a box office hit in Brazilian cinemas and also received major recognition internationally.
 In 1983, she starred in the film Gabriela, alongside Marcello Mastroianni.

 In 1976, Braga participated in the cast of Saramandaia.
 The following year she starred in Espelho Mágico as Cynthia Levy.
-One of the highlights of the soundtrack of the soap opera is the cover version that Gal Costa recorded of Tigresa, music that Caetano Veloso composed in honor of Braga.
+One of the highlights of the soundtrack of the soap opera is the cover version that Gal Costa recorded of Tigresa, song themed of her character and wrongly popularized that was made for her.
 In the late 1970s, Braga gave life to another renowned character in Brazilian television, Julia Matos in Dancin' Days (1978).
 In the storyline, Braga played an ex-convict who gets out of prison ready to win back the love of her daughter, played by Gloria Pires.
 In 1979, Braga performed in children's theater in the play No País dos Prequetés.
 The following year she returned to television in the telenovela Chega Mais alongside Tony Ramos.